99harsh/99harsh/README.md

 ## Hi there 👋, I'm Harsh!

-👨‍💻 I'm a dedicated MERN stack developer driven by a passion for crafting dynamic and engaging web applications.
+👨‍💻 I'm a dedicated MERN stack developer passionate about crafting dynamic and engaging web applications.

 ## About Me
 🔭 I’m currently working on various web development projects.